 The Challenge of Self-Education and Learning for a Lifetime

 After exploring the facts and ideas presented on this website, do you feel that you’ve missed the opportunity to discover the music, art, theater, and literature that are neglected today?
 Are members of your family depending on our schools and entertainment media to keep you in touch with the best of our culture, past, and present?
 If the answer is “no,” the situation isn’t hopeless.
-You can still rediscover our vanishing history, the joy of music, the delight of language, and the pride of achievement in the Age of Trash Talk and sOCIAL mEDIA.
+You can still rediscover our vanishing history, the joy of music, the delight of language, and the pride of achievement in the Age of Trash Talk and Cultural Chaos.
 Self-education is a challenge that awaits you and your family.
 Learning for a lifetime is not only fun, it adds an entirely new element to your life, whether you pursue it alone or together with children or grandchildren.

 Many of the most accomplished men and women in history were entirely self-educated.
 Ray Bradbury, the most famous science fiction writer of novels, short stories, and screenplays, couldn’t afford to go to college when he finished high school.
 So he described himself as a graduate of the public library.
 American Presidents, captains of industry, celebrated writers, artists, and musicians have often been self-taught.
 In today’s high-tech era, there are countless resources available that can bring you and your family in contact with a cornucopia of cultures without even leaving your home.
 Read more about the challenge of self-education and learning for a lifetime here.